lionelmace/ibmcloud-labs/labs/Lab TODO - Create TODO application/README.md

 ## Review the source code

-Before starting to modify the app, let's get familiar with its content:
+  Let's get familiar with the application code content.

 ### Back-end